-You’ll want a virtual assistant with three to five years of experience and references, Hecht says.
-“Talk to references in businesses or industries that are similar to yours.”
+You’ll want a virtual assistant with three to five years of experience and references, Hecht says, continuing that you should “talk to references in businesses or industries that are similar to yours.”
 Ask about the contract before you see it: Is there a cancellation clause?
 What about the confidentiality of your business information?

 And be sure to check out candidates so thoroughly that you’re sure they will fit your company culture, Rosner advises.